 Inventories are stated at the lower of cost and net realisable value.
 Cost of raw materials, packaging materials, work in progress, oil and lubricants, engineering spares and consumable stock is determined on a weighted average basis.
-Cost of finished goods is determined on the basis of standard costs adjusted for variances.
-Standard costs are periodically reviewed to approximate actual costs.
+Cost of finished goods is determined on the basis of actual costs.

 Goods in transit are valued at the invoice price.
 Cost of inventories comprises of all costs of purchase, conversion cost (materials, labour and overhead) and other costs incurred to bring inventories to their present location and condition.
-Finished goods, which include direct labour and factory overheads, are valued at standard cost adjusted at year-end on an actual cost basis.
+Finished goods, which include materials, direct labour and factory overheads, are valued at actual cost basis using first in, first out.